SuperOfficeDocs/superoffice-docs/user-guide/en/sale/sales-guide/create.md

 3. Enter the name of the follow-up in the **Name** field.
 This should be a descriptive name for the follow-up.

-4. Enter the purpose of the follow-up, in the **The purpose of this follow-up** field.
-This text is displayed when you hold the mouse-pointer over the follow-up in the **Sales guide** section tab in SuperOffice CRM.
+4. In the **The purpose of this follow-up** field, enter the text to use as tooltip for the follow-up in the **Sales guide** section tab in SuperOffice CRM.

     > [!NOTE]
     > Some of the options below are, for logical reasons, not relevant for the first follow-up in a sales guide.